Uppslagsverket Finland

-Uppslagsverket Finland ('Encyclopedia Finland') is a Swedish-language encyclopedia with a focus on Finland and in particular Finland-Swedish subjects.
+Uppslagsverket Finland ('Encyclopedia Finland') is a Swedish-language Finnish encyclopedia with a focus on Finland and in particular Finland-Swedish subjects.

 The encyclopedia is published by initiative of an association dedicated to this task, Föreningen finlandssvenska uppslagsverk ('the Finnish-Swedish Encyclopedia Association').
 The initiative to the publication was taken in 1969, and the first edition was published in three volumes in 1982 to 1985.

 A second edition was published by Schildts in five volumes during 2003 to 2007.

 In 2009, the encyclopedia was made freely available online, with funding from the educational association Svenska Folkskolans Vänner (SFV).

 History

 The encyclopedia was initiated in 1969, and work began in July of the same year.
-The starting point was a perceived lack of attention to Swedish Finland in both Finnish and national encyclopedias.
+The starting point was a perceived lack of attention to Swedish Finland in both encyclopedias written in Finnish and encyclopedias published in Sweden.

 To carry out the project, Föreningen finlandssvenska uppslagsverk ('the Finnish-Swedish Encyclopedia Association') was formed, which also received support from several Finnish-Swedish foundations and eventually from the Finnish state.
 The largest financial contribution was made by Svenska Folkskolans Vänner (SFV) and Schildts, which also acted as publisher.